Visitor Q: Plot

-During this time, the husband is drawing on the woman's body to mark the best places to cut it up so the smaller pieces will fit in the bags.
+During this time, Kiyoshi draws on the woman's body with a marker pen to prepare it for dismemberment.
 He tapes this for his documentary.
-Becoming aroused, the father has sex with the dead body.
+Becoming aroused, he has sex with the dead body.
 He then notices she is getting wet and is amazed that this is possible for a dead woman.
 When he brings his hand up, however, it is covered in feces.
 He then discovers that his penis is stuck inside the corpse due to rigor mortis.
-The mother comes out to help and rushes to the shop to buy several large bottles of vinegar.
-She empties the bottles into the bath with her husband and the corpse.
+Keiko comes out to help and rushes to the shop to buy several large bottles of vinegar.
+Keiko empties the bottles into the bath with her husband and the corpse.
 This does not help, though, so she gives him a shot of heroin, which frees him.
-They are both exhilarated.

-The visitor has filmed the whole scene.

-Later on, the couple is having fun dismembering the female co-worker's corpse when the son turns up in the front yard with the same schoolmates beating him.
+Later on, the couple is having fun dismembering the female co-worker's corpse when Takuya turns up in the front yard with the same schoolmates beating him.
 The parents rush out, and with great pleasure they finally kill all the bullies using the saws and knives they were using to cut the co-worker's body to pieces.
-Later, their son is shown lying on the floor in the puddle of maternal milk.
-He thanks the visitor for bringing together the family through the chaos he brought.
+Later, their son is shown lying on the floor in the puddle of milk.
+He thanks the Visitor for bringing his family together with his unique brand of chaos.

-With the issues he witnessed now seemingly resolved, the visitor leaves the house.
-While walking down a nearby street, he encounters the daughter, who propositions him.
-The visitor readies his rock to hit her on the head, and does so off-screen.
-Bruised by her encounter with the visitor, the daughter returns home to find her mother clad in a tarpaulin in the greenhouse, her father nursing from her mother’s breast.
+With the issues he witnessed now seemingly resolved, the Visitor leaves the house.
+While walking down a nearby street, he encounters Miki who propositions him.
+The Visitor readies his rock to hit her on the head, and does so off-screen.
+Bruised by her encounter with the Visitor, Miki returns home to find her mother wearing a tarpaulin in the greenhouse, her father nursing from her mother’s breast.
 She smiles and joins them.